AnyChart/docs.anychart.com/Basic_Charts_Types/Pie-Doughnut_Charts.md

 <a name="how_to_create_pie_chart"/>
 ## Chart building

-Depending on data model and the visualization purpose the pie chart may contain single series or multi series.
-If only one series is supplied - a chart will be single-series, several series supplied - chart will be multi-series.
+Pie chart contains only single series.

 <a name="single_series"/>
-### Single-Series Pie Chart
+### Pie Chart

-Let's see single series pie chart created using the following data - sales of ACME Corp. apparel through different retail channels in one year:
+Let's see pie chart created using the following data - sales of ACME Corp. apparel through different retail channels in one year:

 <table width="328" border="1" class="dtTABLE">
 <tbody><tr>